m-cat/safe_client_libs-wiki/FFI-calling-conventions.md

 ### `FfiResult` and `FFI_RESULT_OK`

 We don't have a conventional way of transferring native Rust data structures, which have implementation-specific memory layouts.
-Instead, we need to have predictable structures that other languages, and most importantly C -- the *lingua-franca* & the lowest common denominator of systems languages -- can understand.
+Instead, we need to have predictable structures that other languages, and most importantly C -- the *lingua-franca* and the lowest common denominator of systems languages -- can understand.

-Because of this, we need to convert a native Rust `Result<..>` into a structure [defined by us](https://docs.rs/ffi_utils/0.11.0/ffi_utils/struct.FfiResult.html) specifically for passing the status of the function completion:
+Because of this, we need to convert a native Rust `Result<..>` into a structure [defined by us](https://docs.rs/ffi_utils/*/ffi_utils/struct.FfiResult.html) specifically for passing the status of the function completion:

 ```rust
 struct FfiResult {